-- expected costs, benefits and outcomes of the resolution planning requirement. - - financial and economic functions that need to be continued to achieve the resolution objectives for the IAIG; - suitable resolution options to preserve such functions or wind them down in an orderly manner; - data requirements for the IAIG's business operations, structures and financial and economic functions; - potential barriers to effective resolution and actions to mitigate those barriers; and - · actions to protect policyholders. - CF 12.3.a.3 Host supervisors and/or resolution authorities may deem it appropriate to have their own resolution plan for the IAIG's insurance legal entity in their jurisdictions when, for instance: - the insurance legal entity's presence in the jurisdiction is large in scope and/or scale; - the insurance legal entity provides critical and/or nonsubstitutable insurance coverages; and/or - its resolution may impact that jurisdiction's financial system and/or real economy.
+- expected costs, benefits and outcomes of the resolution planning requirement. - CF 12.3.a.2 The group-wide supervisor and/or resolution authority should lead the development of the group-wide resolution plan, in coordination with members of the IAIG CMG, and involve the IAIG as appropriate.
+To facilitate its implementation, the resolution plan should identify, in particular: - financial and economic functions that need to be continued to achieve the resolution objectives for the IAIG; - suitable resolution options to preserve such functions or wind them down in an orderly manner; - data requirements for the IAIG's business operations, structures and financial and economic functions; - potential barriers to effective resolution and actions to mitigate those barriers; and - · actions to protect policyholders. - CF 12.3.a.3 Host supervisors and/or resolution authorities may deem it appropriate to have their own resolution plan for the IAIG's insurance legal entity in their jurisdictions when, for instance: - the insurance legal entity's presence in the jurisdiction is large in scope and/or scale; - the insurance legal entity provides critical and/or nonsubstitutable insurance coverages; and/or - its resolution may impact that jurisdiction's financial system and/or real economy.